Mahmoud-Ehab/yellow/README.md

 # About

 Yellow is an open-source, cross-platform, decentralized chat application.
 It can be used locally or globally; all that needed, to establish a connection between two users, is to share their ip addresses to on another.
-The front-end is mainly implemented with React Native, however, with a flexible design that would let it feasible to integrate Electron.js afterforward.
-On the other hand, the back-end is implemented with Express.js and Socket.io.
-When a Yellow application (React/ElectorJS Application) gets started, it initially shall start its own socket server in the background.
+The front-end is mainly implemented with Expo; it ultimately shall be bundled into SPA that could be used by electron and capacitorJS.
+On the other hand, the back-end is implemented with Express.js and Socket.io (packages for different mobile platforms are not determined yet).

 # UI Prototype